Density matrix of chaotic quantum systems: Diagonal elements in the spin lattice models

-Fig.~\ref{fig2}(a) and~(b) plot $\kappa_s$ for different states $\ket{s}$ in the natural basis.
-It is clear that the values of $\kappa_s$ concentrate.
-As the system's size increases, the change of $\kappa_s$ with $s$ becomes even smaller.
-We then guess that $\kappa_s$ should be independent of the initial state $\ket{s}$ for sufficiently large $N$.
+where the overline denotes the average over $\alpha$.
+Fig.~\ref{fig2}(a) and~(b) plot $\kappa_s$ for different natural states.
+It is clear that $\kappa_s$ has a concentrated distribution.
+As the system's size increases from $N=10$ to $N=14$, the spread of $\kappa_s$ between different $s$ decreases.
+We guess that $\kappa_s$ should be independent of the initial state $\ket{s}$ for sufficiently large $N$.
 We study the average of $\kappa_s$ over ${s}$, which is denoted by $\bar{\kappa}$.
 Fig.~\ref{fig2}(c) and~(d) display how $\bar{\kappa}$ changes with the system's size.
-For both TFIM and XXZ models, $\bar{\kappa}$ decays with increasing $N$.
-Our numerics indicates $\kappa_s \to 0$ in thermodynamic limit, which means that the fluctuation vanishes and the diagonal element $\rho_{\alpha\alpha}$ approaches $\overline{\rho_{\alpha\alpha}}$, while the latter is a Gaussian function of $E_\alpha$ according to Fig.~\ref{fig1}.
+For both 2D-TFIM and XXZ model, $\bar{\kappa}$ decreases with increasing $N$ and vanishes in the thermodynamic limit $N\to\infty$.